Man charged in Elizabethtown homicide met victim in Georgia, told witness 'I killed her'

 Officers were led to Joan Avenue, where the victim's body was found, according to police.

-Investigators say Capstraw waved his rights and said he was alone with the victim.
+Investigators say Capstraw waived his rights and said he was alone with the victim.
 Authorities say "following a verbal altercation with the female, he blacked out.
 Police say when he came to, Capstraw saw the victim was "badly beaten."

 Capstraw had several injuries on his hands and said he had beaten the victim to death, according to police.